tylerjlivermore/tylerjlivermore/README.md

 Just getting started on this journey ✨
 - ⚙️ I’m interested in mySQL and automation.
 - 🕯️ My experience is in the development and maintenance of manufacturing and Biomass systems.
-- 🤓 I’m currently learning Java,mySQL, and their integration with each other.
+- 🤓 I’m learning Java,mySQL, and their integration with each other.

 <!---
 tylerjlivermore/tylerjlivermore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.